mrglassdanny/moca-language-server/README.md

 # MOCA Language Server

-Java based implementation of the [Language Server Protocol] for MOCA.
+Cross-platform Java based implementation of the [Language Server Protocol] for MOCA.

 ## Requirements